tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 Then, I heard it.
 At least, I think I heard it.
 Maybe my mind just clicked into place, and the realization was so profound that it felt like the noise began physically swirling around me.

-Yet, I distinctly remember hearing the knocking from within the wall behind me.
+Yet, I distinctly remember hearing the knocking from within the wall, directly behind my head.

 *Tap, pause.*